Azure-Samples/service-fabric-dotnet-getting-started/Custom/SimpleApplication/README.md

-# Package and deploy an existing application
+# Package and deploy a custom application

-This sample application consists of a single executable, SimpleWebServer.exe, which listens to port 8080 and returns the machine name based on a query string parameter.
+This sample shows how to take an arbitrary EXE that is not built on Actors, Services, or any Service Fabric APIs and deploy it to a Service Fabric cluster.
+The EXE it uses is SimpleWebServer.exe, which is a simple web server that listens on port 8080 and returns the machine name based on a query string parameter.
 You can launch the application by double clicking on SimpleWebServer.exe (you may need to start with elevated privileges).
 Type http://localhost:8080/?cmd=instance in the address bar of your browser.
 The image below shows the running application SimpleWebServer.exe

 ![Existing application in Service Fabric](./Docs/webserver.png)